mguadarrama/CursoRubyOnRails/README.md

 CursoRubyOnRails
 ================

-##Chapter 1: An Introduction to Ruby
+##Module 1: An Introduction to Ruby
 - What is Ruby?
 - Installing Ruby
 - Executing Ruby Code